 It is the national emblem of Great Britain.
-There is also the Lion of St. Mark, a winged lion, reported as the emblem of the evangelist Mark, noted by a bronze surmount on a granite column in Venice, with the lion holding and open book in its fore paws representing St. Mark's Gospel.
+There is also the Lion of St. Mark, a winged lion, reported as the emblem of the evangelist Mark, noted by a bronze surmount on a granite column in Venice, with the lion holding a open book in its fore paws representing St. Mark's Gospel.

 The teeth of lions are very strong in both jaws; they have fourteen teeth, four cutters, four canine type teeth, and six grinders.
-All intended to do their destructive work; except when broken, then the lion perishes for lack of prey (Job 4:11).
+All intended to do their destructive work; except when broken, then the lion perishes for lack of prey.

-The reference to Paul's being delivered out of the mouth of the lion refers to his being delivered from death many times, which like a lion, would seek to devour him.
-But Paul stated: "The Lord stood with me and strengthened me; that by me the preaching might be fully known: and I was delivered out of the mouth of the lion" (2 Timothy 4:17).
+Scripture reveals that the Apostle Paul was delivered out of the mouth of the Lion.
+This is a reference of his being delivered from death many times as a roaring lion which would seek to devour him.
+The Apostle Paul stated: The Lord stood with me and strengthened me; that by me the preaching might be fully known: and that all the Gentiles might hear: and I was delivered out of the mouth of the lion.
+And the Lord shall deliver me from every evil work, and will preserve me unto his heavenly kingdom; to whom be glory forever and ever (2 Timothy 4:17-18).

-Sobriety and watchfulness is exceeding necessary in the life of a Christian: for unless one is sober in body and mind, he will not be watchful enough against the snares of the devil, and the world.
+It was noted that sobriety and watchfulness is necessary in the life of a Christian: for unless one is sober in body and mind, he will not be watchful enough against the snares of the devil and the world.

-There is an assurance given in God's Word: Whom resist steadfast in the faith....the God of all grace, who has called us unto his eternal glory by Christ Jesus, after that you have suffered awhile, make you perfect, stablish, strengthen, and settle you (1 Peter 5:9-10).
+There is an assurance given in God's Word: Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren (experienced by) that are in the world.
+But the God of all grace, who has called us unto his eternal glory by Christ Jesus, after that you have suffered awhile, make you perfect, establish, strengthen, and settle you (1 Peter 5:9-10).